-Gas fired heaters and a waste heat recovery unit (WHRU) are utilized to heat Ethylene Glycol (EG) which is used as the heat medium to regenerate lean MDEA from CO2 saturated (rich) MDEA and for heating some tanks in the plant.
-The dehydrators are fired on natural gas to evaporate water from rich TEG.
-Post treatment compression consists of three (3) electric driven centrifugal compressors and two (2) natural gas fired Solar Centaur turbine driven centrifugal compressors.
-The flare system disposes of a minimum of about 100 Mscfd, but is designed to handle the full inlet for a very brief period in emergency or plant upset situations.
+Gas fired heaters and a waste heat recovery unit are utilized to heat Ethylene Glycol (EG) which is used as the heat medium to regenerate lean MDEA from carbon dioxide saturated (rich) MDEA and for heating some tanks in the plant.
+The dehydration units are fired on natural gas to evaporate water from rich TEG.
+Final compression consists of three (3) electric driven centrifugal compressors and two (2) natural gas fired Solar Centaur turbine driven centrifugal compressors.
+The flare system disposes of an average of about 0.026 MMscfd but is designed to handle the full inlet for a very brief period in emergency or plant upset situations.